 For ceilings and hard to reach areas follow the steps above using a clean sponge mop instead of a cloth.

-Tough Mould on Walls & Ceilings
+Tough Mould on Walls & Wooden Surfaces

 1. Pre Cleaning Solution: Very mouldy surfaces can be cleaned with a solution of vinegar and bicarb first.
 However, this solution is not suitable for polymarble surfaces as acid from the vinegar will affect the polymarble.